-Vitamin/mineral deficiency – Yes!
-Whether many of us are deficient or not, there are supplements that can help many of us find relief.
+Whether many of us are deficient or not, there may be evidence-based supplements that can help us find relief.
 Expensive testing is not necessary as there are simple tests.

-Hormonal issues – Migraine specialists will tell you that it’s not your hormones that are the problem.
-The migraine brain is triggered by normal, healthy fluctuations in hormones.
+Migraine specialists will tell you that your hormones are not the problem.
+But, the migraine brain is often triggered by normal, healthy fluctuations in hormones.
 Meaning doing lots of expensive hormonal testing is typically unnecessary & not helpful.
 Does this mean that if you have hormonal migraine attacks you are doomed?
 Of course not.
-There are ways of minimizing these attacks that a good doctor, functional or conventional, can help you with.
-The doctor has to understand the nature of what is triggering the attack as well as the migraine brain can recommend treatment strategies to ease symptoms.
+There are ways of minimizing these attacks that a good functional or conventional doctor can help with.
+A knowledgeable doctor who understand the nature of what is triggering the attack as well as the migraine brain can recommend treatment strategies to ease symptoms.

-Mitochondrial dysfunction or ionic dysfunction – There is some research that shows that on a molecular level, some people with migraine have specific differences that may explain the abnormal chemical reactions that occur in their brains.
-Some of the commonly prescribed medications, supplements and diets probably help some people by addressing these quirks in metabolism.
+There is some research that shows that on a molecular level, some people with migraine have specific differences that may explain the abnormal chemical reactions that occur in their brains.
+Some of the commonly prescribed medications, evidence-based supplements and diets probably help some people by addressing these quirks in metabolism.
 A dietary approach that may help with mitochondrial and/or ionic dysfunction is the ketogenic diet with careful attention to electrolyte balance.

 Yes and no.

 I think of myself as having one foot in conventional medicine and one foot in functional/integrative medicine.
 Both approaches have their strengths and weaknesses.
-I have benefited from both; personally and professionally.
+Personally, both have helped me find relief.
 I hope I can clarify my opinion so you can continue to do your own research including listening to your doctor’s opinion.

 Expensive Rabbit Holes

 Migraine is complex and figuring out how to get better takes time, but it is possible.
 Genetics play a big role in migraine disease.
-But with a strong team, you can absolutely find the right combination of treatments to significantly reduce your frequency and intensity of attacks.
+But with a strong team, you can absolutely find the right combination of treatment strategies to significantly reduce the frequency and intensity of attacks you experience.